Generalizing Scaling Laws for Dense and Sparse Large Language Models: Scaling Laws for LLMs

 \section{Scaling Laws for LLMs}

-Transformer models use a fully connected attention mechanism in which the token is addressed by the other tokens of the sequence.
-This process, which activates all the parameters in the model, is computationally expensive.
-The cost of training a large transformer model depends on several factors.
-Based on the number of parameters available in the architecture and the number of parameters that are being used during pretraining, transformer models can be categorized into dense and sparse transformers, which have shown different scaling behaviors.
-In the following, we discuss the scaling laws for dense and sparse LLMs.
+Based on the number of parameters available in the architecture and the number of parameters that are being used during pretraining, transformer models can be categorized into dense and sparse transformers.
+Previous works \cite{rae2021scaling,smith2022using, thoppilan2022lamda, chowdhery2023palm, olmo20242, du2022glam, fedus2022switch,zoph2022designing, muennighoff2024olmoe,liu2024deepseek, dai2024deepseekmoe, jiang2024mixtral, guo2025deepseek} have shown that these models exhibit different behavior during pretraining as they scale, and hence their scaling behaviors are studied separately.